Floorp-Projects/Floorp/browser/components/storybook/stories/fxview-tab-list.stories.md

         * `icon` (**Required**) - The location string for the favicon.
 Will fallback to default favicon if none is found.
         * `primaryL10nId` (**Required**) - The l10n id to be used for the primary action element.
 This fluent string should ONLY define a `.title` attribute to describe the link element in each row.
         * `primaryL10nArgs` (**Optional**) - The l10n args you can optionally pass for the primary action element
-        * `secondaryL10nId` (**Required**) -  The l10n id to be used for the secondary action button.
+        * `secondaryL10nId` (**Optional**) -  The l10n id to be used for the secondary action button.
 This fluent string should ONLY define a `.title` attribute to describe the secondary button in each row.
         * `secondaryL10nArgs` (**Optional**) - The l10n args you can optionally pass for the secondary action button
         * `tabid` (**Optional**) - Optional property expected for Recently Closed tab data
         * `time` (**Required**) - The time in milliseconds for expected last interaction with the tab (Ex: `lastUsed` for SyncedTabs tabs, `closedAt` for RecentlyClosed tabs, etc.)